Best World Cup Betting Sites in the UK for 2026

 Competitive Odds

-What We Tested: Outright odds on the shortest-priced nations, as well as Group Winner markets for England and Scotland in Groups L and C. We also sampled Match Result and Both Teams to Score (BTTS) markets across a sample of ten high-profile 2026 World Cup fixtures.
+What We Tested: Outright odds on the shortest-priced nations, team-to-advance prices for knockout fixtures, and Match Result and Both Teams to Score markets across a sample of high-profile 2026 World Cup fixtures.

 How We Tested: We collated available prices and converted them to implied probability, before benchmarking these percentages against the market consensus, drawn from a panel of leading British bookies.
 Sites that sat 1.5% or more within this consensus scored highly.